 You changed your mind, or had unrealistic expectations

 We all have those “Oh my God” moments, where we evaluate a choice we made and convince ourselves we’ve done the wrong thing.
 It was a regular occurence when I managed the HIS forum.
 A new guy would sign up and tell everyone he was panicking and really regretted his decision, then everyone would reassure him and say it was just the ‘panic phase’.
 Sure enough, immediately after their second session, they’d be happy as Larry.

 Sometimes though, people really struggle to adjust.
 Maybe they don’t like the way they look with a shaven hairstyle, or someone they know says something that makes them wish they hadn’t done it.

 Of course, clients can have unrealistic expectations too.
 This is sometimes down to their own naiviety and only listening to what they want to hear, but quite often it’s because the technician or consultant over-sold the procedure or made promises they just couldn’t deliver.
 Like achieving a 95% camouflage on a scar that looks like the client has been hit over the back of their head with a chainsaw.
 It happens, I’ve seen it a million times.

 There is a lot that can happen in the years that follow your procedure.
 The once aggressive hairline that you chose before might not suit your lifestyle as it is now.
 Maybe the style you wanted wasn’t such a smart idea, or perhaps you’re just a little older now and want a more natural, receded look.
 Or like many clients, you want to break up your hairline a little more, and perhaps add some 3D magic at the same time.

 Are there alternatives?

-There are certain things you can do to fade your pigments slightly quicker, however laser is the only way to fade or remove pigment within an acceptable timescale.
+There are certain things you can do to fade your pigments slightly quicker, however laser and UNDO are the only ways to fade or remove pigment within an acceptable timescale.